tenox7/wrp/README.md

 ![Internet Explorer 1.5 doing Gmail](wrp.png)

-## Current Status

-* This is a new version using GoLang/[ChromeDP](https://github.com/chromedp/chromedp) (Python/Webkit is now deprecated).
-* Fully supported an maintained.
-* Works as browser-in-browser.
-A real http proxy mode is being investigated but very unlikely to happen.
-Mostly because a lot of clicable elements are not http links and there is no way to proxy them.
-Also there is no universal way of stripping SSL that would satisfy all browsers.
-Check [issue #35](https://github.com/tenox7/wrp/issues/35) for more info.
-* Supports clicking on non-link elements (eg. cookie warnings, dropdown menus, etc.) and sending keystrokes.
-Yes, you can login to Gmail, etc.

 ## Usage

-1. [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP gateway server.
+1. [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP gateway/server.
 2. Point your legacy browser to `http://address:port` of WRP server.
 Do not set or use it as a "http proxy server".
 3. Type a search string or a http/https URL and click Go.
 4. Adjust your screen width/height/scale/#colors to fit in your old browser.
 5. Scroll web page by clicking on the in-image scroll bar.
-6. Do not use client browser history-back, instead use Bk WRP button.
+6. Do not use client browser history-back, instead use **Bk** button in the app.
-7. To send keystrokes fill K input box and press Go.
+7. To send keystrokes, fill **K** input box and press Go.
 There also are buttons for backspace, enter and arrow keys.
+8. Experimentally you can set height **H** to `0` to render in to one tall image without the vertical scrollbar.
+Note it will be large, slow to process, download and display on client browser.

 ## Docker